Explore FREE downloadable educational materials.

 Shingles: The Disease

-There are two shingles vaccines licensed for use in the U.S.; Zostavax live attenuated vaccine by Merck and Shingrix a genetically engineered and adjuvanted recombinant vaccine by GlaxoSmithKline Biologicals.
+There are two shingles vaccines licensed for use in the U.S.; Zostavax live attenuated vaccine by Merck and SHINGRIX, a genetically engineered and adjuvanted recombinant vaccine by GlaxoSmithKline Biologicals.
+Zostavax was discontinued in the U.S. in November 2020.

 Zostavax live attenuated shingles vaccine, licensed in 2006, is a much more potent version of Varivax chickenpox vaccine containing 19,500 plaque forming units of Oka/Merck varicella zoster virus versus 1,350 plaque forming units in the chickenpox vaccine.
 According to the CDC, Zostavax vaccine reduced shingles by about half (51%) in adults 60 years and older.